-The general methodology to assess the direct economic value of water can be best explained with the help of the supply and demand curves for water shown in figure 1a.
+The general methodology to assess the direct economic value of water can be best explained with the help of the supply and demand curves for water shown in Fig. 1a.
 The marginal benefit of water generally decreases if the demanded quantity increases, because the willingness to pay for the first units of water is greater than the willingness to pay for the last units.
 The marginal cost of water supply as a rule grows with increasing supply, due to greater scarcity.
 However, the marginal cost will not continue to increase if the costs reach a level at which importing desalinated water becomes more attractive than the use of the last drop of local water.

 The area below the demand curve represents the gross economic benefit of the water.
-The gross economic benefit continues to increase if the water supply grows, but the increase will become less and less the larger the supply (figure 1b).
+The gross economic benefit continues to increase if the water supply grows, but the increase will become less and less the larger the supply (Fig. 1b).
 The area below the supply curve represents the total cost of water supply.
 The area between the demand and the supply curves represents the total economic value of water.
 The total net benefit of water is shared between 'producers' (the suppliers of the water) and 'consumers' (the users of the water).
-The distribution of the total net benefit over producers and consumers is determined by the price of the water, the amount of money paid by consumers to producers per unit of water.
-The consumer surplus is the area below the demand curve minus the price of water times the quantity consumed.
-The producer surplus is equal to the price of water times the quantity produced minus the area below the supply curve.
+The consumer surplus is the area below the demand curve minus the area of price times quantity.
+The producer surplus is equal to price times quantity minus the area below the supply curve.
+The net benefit obtained is greatest if the marginal benefit equals the marginal cost.
+In this case the gross benefit is equal to the area 1+2+3 (Fig. 1a), the total cost is equal to area 1 and the gross benefit is equal to area 2+3.
+Area 2 represents the producer surplus and area 3 the consumer surplus.

-Figure 1a.
+Fig. 1a.
 Supply and demand curve for water.

-The net benefit obtained is greatest if the marginal benefit equals the marginal cost.
-In this case the gross benefit is equal to the area 1 + 2 + 3 (figure 1a), the total cost is equal to area 1 and the net benefit is equal to area 2 + 3.
-If the price of water is at the so-called equilibrium point - the place where demand and supply curves cross - then area 2 represents the producer surplus and area 3 the consumer surplus.
 In practice it often happens that the price of water is lower than the marginal costs, so that demand and supply are beyond the 'optimum'.
 In this case the consumer surplus is larger than in the optimum case, but the producer surplus is smaller.
-The net effect is negative (although there can be reasons to prefer this situation, for instance to provide poor people with subsidised water).
+The net effect is negative (but there can be reasons to prefer this situation, for instance to provide poor people with subsidised water).